 Turkey’s strategic location provides the convenience of Europe within a few hours flight time, with the UK and most of the Middle East a mere four hours away.
-With the completion of the world’s largest airport, travellers will be able to fly to more destinations than ever before.
+With the completion of the world’s largest airport, travelers will be able to fly to more destinations than ever before.
 The airport expansion is forecast to increase tourism in Turkey by fifty million tourists and create tourism revenue of fifty billion dollars by 2023.

 4 Seasons of Outdoor Enjoyment

 Property ownership is made for living, but it’s the great outdoors that create the opportunity for lifestyle.
-Many visitors come to Turkey to enjoy the diversity of four seasons of weather.
-And while many tourists technically have four seasons in their home countries, the ability to enjoy a white winter in the snow and a sun-soaked summer swimming in the warm Mediterranean waters are not always possible back home.
+Many visitors come to Turkey to enjoy the diversity of the four seasons of weather.
+And while many tourists technically have four seasons in their home countries, the ability to enjoy a white winter in the snow and a sun-soaked summer swimming in the warm Mediterranean waters are not always possible to back home.
 It’s one of the compelling reasons Turkey attracts many tourists from all over the world as it’s one of the few places you can enjoy skiing in the snow and swimming in the sea within the same day!

 Turkey's Natural Beauty Has Everything

-There are very few countries that possess such a diverse landscape and where you can find amazing Instagram inspired backdrops without the need for filters or Photoshop.
+There are very few countries that possess such a diverse landscape and where you can find amazing Instagram-inspired backdrops without the need for filters or Photoshop.
 What looks like a postcard picture, is actually real, and has to be experienced to be believed.
-Turkey offers breath-taking scenes and offers so many landscapes in one country.
+Turkey offers breathtaking scenes and offers so many landscapes in one country.
 From vast, dry deserts, to snow-capped mountaintops, turquoise seascapes, and powder-sand beaches, indescribable brilliant white terraced pools with natural hot springs, pine forests, rolling green hills, and expansive lakes that divide green mountain gorges.